rusthigh/ai-powered-copilot-cli/README.md

 ## Contribution

-This project is open source under
+This project is open source under the Apache License.

+If you would like to contrib